 Don't try to beat the system

-The concept of return days is built around the fundamental assumption that you have actually referred to the advertiser a user who has expressed a clear indication that he or she is interested in the advertiser's offerings.
+The concept of return days is built around the fundamental assumption that you have actually referred to the advertiser a user who has expressed a clear indication that they are interested in the advertiser's offerings.
 In doing this, you have added value that you should be rewarded for.
 If you have delivered a user who has not indicated in some clear manner any desire to be referred and delivered to an advertiser's site, you have not actually delivered the user in a manner warranting a commission.
-Worse, if you attempt to "beat the system" by simulating the referral and delivery of a user to an advertiser, then, not only should you be denied the benefit of Return Days, but you will also not be entitled to any commissions.
+Worse, if you attempt to "beat the system" by simulating the referral and delivery of a user to an advertiser, then, not only should you be denied the benefit of return days, but you will also not be entitled to any commissions.
 You may even be required to return commission payments that you have already received.

 By way of example, if you:

 - Program your site to open a 1x1 pixel of the advertiser's site or Web page without actually making the advertiser's site or page visible to the user then you have not delivered the user.

 We consider these kinds of business practices deceptive.
 Please be advised that Rakuten Marketing Affiliate Network takes the integrity of its Network very seriously and will terminate you from participation in the Rakuten Marketing Affiliate Network if you are found by us to be gaming or trying to beat the system.

 By establishing these very basic guidelines, we are in no way attempting to discourage you from optimizing and ever-improving the ways you promote the products and services of your advertiser-partners.
 We do, however, want to make sure that you act in an ethical and responsible fashion, with your primary focus being on adding value to the advertiser's publisher marketing program.